Bittensor Tax Guide 2026

 How Does The IRS Tax Bittensor Staking In The US?

+Yes.
 A standard proof-of-stake network usually has one staking mechanism, one reward stream, and one underlying token.
+Bittensor does not.

 A single US Bittensor participant may simultaneously interact with root TAO staking, subnet alpha staking, validator commissions, subnet mining emissions, subnet ownership rewards, TAO-to-alpha swaps, and alpha-to-TAO swaps.